 Identify the most common user action or basic solution to the initial problem.
 It may be complicated, but there are several useful prioritization techniques.

-Advantages of this technique over a simple, flat backlog
+Summary: the key advantages of this technique over a simple, flat backlog

-In case you are working on a complex product, service, etc. with a diverse product team and multiple stakeholders, and from time to time you need to agree on priorities to move forward, story mapping is the best solution for you.
+In case you are working on a complex product, service, etc. with a diverse product team and multiple stakeholders, and from time to time you need to agree on priorities to move forward, user story mapping is the best solution for you.

 10+1 benefits of having a visual representation of the backlog: